dmpagency/hr.testproject/README-SCRAPING.md

 # Apify scraper - DMP clients #

+**Do this only if you are asked to do Apify scraper.
+Usually you are supposed to do only RSS reader.**

 Create Apify actor which will load clients from DMP website and converts them to JSON.

 ### Technologies ###